KJoWu/Matadorpy/README.md

 Author: Kim Wu

-2 very simple scripts made in Scrapy.
+2 very simple scripts for extracting info from Matador.

 ###Matador Spider:
 #####Run in the command line: